BREAST REDUCTION PROCEDURE IN PHOENIX, ARIZONA

 If you suffer from neck and back pain, or your physical activity is limited due to overly large breasts, a breast reduction may be right for you.
 Perfect breast size is a very individual thing and your breast reduction surgery is planned just for you and only you.
 Breast reduction will remove the excess weight and reshape your breasts, making them proportionate to your size.

 This procedure is not just for Phoenix women, however, as there are men who suffer from a condition where the male breasts are abnormally enlarged.
-Consult with our board-certified plastic surgeon, Dr. Rod, and let the plastic surgery experts at Dermacare Cosmetic Surgery bring you back to life with one, or a combination, of our breast surgery procedures.
+Consult with our board-certified plastic surgeon, Dr. Rod, and let the plastic surgery experts at Dermacare Plastic Surgery bring you back to life with one, or a combination, of our breast surgery procedures.

 Some of Dermacare’s happiest patients are those who have chosen to undergo a Breast Reduction.
 We have never had a patient say they regretted their decision.
 In fact, the only regret we hear is that they didn’t do the Breast Reduction years ago, which could have prevented all the annoyances and issues associated with their large breasts!

 It’s time to stop letting the physical and emotional pain and suffering of having large breasts get you down!
-Schedule your consultation with the plastic surgery experts of Dermacare Cosmetic Surgery today at one of our two valley locations of Goodyear or Phoenix, Arizona.
+Schedule your consultation with the plastic surgery experts of Dermacare Plastic Surgery today at one of our two valley locations of Goodyear or Phoenix, Arizona.